SPARC-FAIR-Codeathon/DataFusion/README.md

 3.  [execute.sh](https://github.com/SPARC-FAIR-Codeathon/DataFusion/blob/main/service.cli/execute.sh) was developed to run custom defined python scripts.
 4. Custom Python scripts to do the conversion and run the user-defined analysis file was added to [src](https://github.com/SPARC-FAIR-Codeathon/DataFusion/tree/main/src).
 5. To validate and test the usability, example input and output files were added to [validation](https://github.com/SPARC-FAIR-Codeathon/DataFusion/tree/main/validation)
+6. A summary of the backend Python scripts is given [here](https://github.com/SPARC-FAIR-Codeathon/DataFusion/tree/main/src/datawave#readme).

 ## Strengths and FAIR principle alignment